-The Presidential Scholarship Program awards 35 scholarships ranging from 75% tuition to full tuition, room and board.
-These scholarships are awarded to incoming students, and are renewable for four years.
+The Presidential Scholarship Program offers 35 scholarships ranging from $25,000 to full tuition per year.
+These scholarships are offered to incoming students, and are renewable for four years.

 How to Apply

-- Submit an application for admission to Carthage and supporting materials (high school transcripts and ACT/SAT report).
+- Submit an application for admission to Carthage and supporting materials (high school transcripts).